cass-kul/cass-kul.github.io/_exercises/5-os.md

 - `stvec`: Supervisor Trap Vector (supervisor mode)
 - `mtvec`: Machine Trap Vector (machine mode)

-A **Control Status Register** (CSR) is special purpose register for trap handling.
-It contains information specific to trap handling:
+Trap handling is managed by **Control Status Registers** (CSRs), which are special purpose registers.
+The following CSRs contain information specific to trap handling:
 - `ustatus`: keeps track of and controls the current operating state of the CPU.
 - `utvec`: Contains the base address of the user trap handler.
 The CPU will jump to this address when a trap should be handled in user mode.
 - `uscratch`: A temporary scratch register that can be used by the user trap handler.
 Note that all *normal* registers must be restored after the trap handler: the trap handler might resume the execution of the program.
 However, it is not possible to temporarily backup these registers on the stack, because the stack pointer (`sp`) might be corrupted (point to a random or invalid place in memory).
 For instance, `uscratch` can be used as a backup for a normal register!
 - `uepc`: The user exception program counter contains the address of the instruction that caused the trap.
 This allows to jump back to the point where the trap was raised after the trap has been handled.
 - `ucause`: This register contains the cause of the raised trap.
 This corresponds to the codes listed in previous tables.
 E.g.: `ucause` will have value `4` in case of a load address was misaligned.
 - `utval`: This register contains a bad address or the address of an illegal instruction when applicable.
-E.g.: `utval` contains the faulty address when a load access fault occurs ot the address of an illegal instruction when it was not valid.
+E.g.: `utval` contains the faulty address when a load access fault occurs, or the address of an illegal instruction when it was not valid.
 - `uip`: The user interrupt pending register tells whether the trap was raised by an interrupt (*1*) or exception (*0*).

 > :bulb: Traps are handled in machine mode by default in RISC-V. It is however possible to delegate the trap handling to another mode that has a lower privilege level.
 This can be done by using *deleg* registers.
 E.g.: `medeleg` can be used to forward exceptions or interrupts from machine mode to the next privilege level and `sedeleg` delegates from supervisor mode to user mode.